Cotiloo/ChessEngine---BlueWhale/CONTRIBUTING.md

-# Contrbuting to This Project
+# Contributing to This Project